 But what about the most important question: Who's got the better famous fans?

 Much like back in 2017, we're using a rigorous scientific process – aka wholly arbitrary match-ups – and only the finest peer-reviewed subjective opinions to discover which team has the best celebs in the stands.
-The winner gets the Lombardi Trophy and the title of Super Bowl champions.* So let's get down to the most important football-related battle of the weekend!
+The winner gets the Lombardi Trophy and the title of Super Bowl champions.* So let's get down to answering the most pressing question facing our nation right now!

 *Not true; wholly unrelated outcomes